and Pre-Winter service and/or storage.

 Check oil levels in engine, transmission, driveshaft housing (if oil containing type), rear drive.

-Do an INTENSE check-over of the motorcycle.
+Do an goodly check-over of the motorcycle.

 Check all nuts, bolts, screws that are relatively easy to get to.
 Do not forget the internal fairing bracket screws, and other peripherals.
+Some are not easy to get to.

 Inspect tire condition (rotate to check every part of the tire during inspection).
 Check tire pressures and rear shock(s) settings adjust for ride/conditions/passenger.